10 things Chester has given the world

 Not many cities can say they have their very own night crawler.
 But Chester has!

-The mysterious hooded figure, dubbed the Chester Plague Doctor, sparked terror when it was seen prowling the city streets at night last year.
+The mysterious hooded figure, dubbed the Chester Plague Doctor, sparked terror when it was seen prowling the city streets at night two years ago.

 Both the regional and national press speculated on the spooky sightings shortly before it was announced to be a stunt to help launch the tourist attraction Sick to Death which explores the gory story of diseases, doctors and dying in the medieval world with a balance of hands on fun, museum artefacts and science.